joseph-liew/Diverse-Assign/README.md

 Objectivity is another concern.
 For e.g.:
 - If we can't have equal representation of genders and education levels in each group, which group should have equal gender representation?
 - Which should have equal education level representation?
-- Or should we unbalanced admixture of gender education?
+- Or should we have unbalanced admixture of gender and education?
 - If so, how much?

+When assigning by hand, such considerations are very subjective.

-This is mentally tedious.
-Furthermore, when we try to use CSP optimisation implementation, this is very challenging to implement and optimise.
-How should we write a CSP algorithm to cover *N* number of profile features?
+Doing by hand is also mentally tedious.

+Furthermore, if done by computer, commonly used CSP algorithms is very difficult.
+For such problems CSP optimisation is very challenging to implement and optimise.
+How should we write a CSP algorithm to cover any *N* number of profile features?

 ## Software Engineering Features ##